What can't dogs eat?

 It can be tempting to give your dog leftovers or to share your food with them, but what we consider to be tasty and perhaps even nutritious may be extremely dangerous for our canine companions.
-Here is a list of popular foods you should never feed your dog.
+Here is a list of popular human foods dogs can’t eat.

 Chocolate contains a stimulant called theobromine — a bit like caffeine — that’s poisonous to dogs.
 The amount of theobromine depends on the type of chocolate.
 Theobromine mainly affects the guts, heart, central nervous system, and kidneys and signs of theobromine poisoning will occur between four and 24 hours after your dog has eaten chocolate.
 You may see vomiting, diarrhoea, restlessness, hyperactivity and seizures.
 Read our in-depth guide on the dangers of chocolate to dogs.